Brennan's broyges

 Brennan testified to the beauty and goodness of Islam in a speech full of the apologetics, false equivalences and straw men that we have come to expect from the Obama administration in addressing these matters.
 As he instructs the faithful in the meaning of Islam, he doesn’t quite get around to the subject of jihad.

-Brennan decried “violations” of the PATRIOT Act, surveillance that has been viewed as excessive, policies that have been perceived as profiling, and the creation of an “unhelpful atmosphere” around Muslim charities.
+Brennan decried “violations” of the PATRIOT Act, surveillance that had been viewed as excessive, policies that had been perceived as profiling, and the creation of an “unhelpful atmosphere” around Muslim charities.
+This was all of course during the nightmare years of the Bush administration.
 Brennan overlooked the Holy Land Foundation, a Muslim charity surrounded by a particularly unhelpful atmosphere when it was shuttered by the government as a terrorist front (and later convicted on the same ground).
 The pandering and evasions that permeated Brennan’s speech had to be seen to be believed.

 Brennan sought to address the subject of jihad elsewhere.
 As Kerry Picket recalls, Brennan followed up on his NYU remarks in an aborted meeting with the editors of the Washington Times.
 Unable to avail himself of his usual evasions, Brennan walked out of the meeting with the editors for which he himself had asked.
 He was, as we say, broyges.